-Parents stay informed on upcoming events and school activities through parent conferences, the school marquee, school newsletters, and teacher newsletters.
+Parents stay informed on upcoming events and school activities through automated telephone messages, parent conferences, the school marquee, school newsletters, the school website, and teacher newsletters.
 Contact the school office at (760) 255-6150 for more information on how to become involved in your child's learning environment.